UPennCBE544/2023.github.io/ProjectDescription.md

 ### Perovskites ###

-Step 1: Full coverages adsorptions and defects
+Step 1: Full coverage O adsorption

 On the (110) surface:

 Open the relaxed surface trajectory using the ase-gui.
 We want to repeat the unit cell once in the x and y directions to create a 2x2 surface.
 This will allow for adsorbate-adsorbate interactions to be more accurately captured and for us to probe different adsorbate concentrations.
 To do this, click on View -> Repeat and then in the window that opens set the x and y boxes (the first and second boxes) equal to 2.
 Then click Set unit cell.
 You should now see the larger unit cell and surface looking like the image below.
 Save this trajectory as init.traj.
 You will be using this surface trajectory frequently to create your init.traj files for different adsorbate and defect calculations.

+****Image****

 Now we want to set up and run relaxations for O and OH adsorptions at full coverage.
 We know from previous work that the favored adsorption site on these surfaces is above the B site cation.
 So let's start by setting up an adsorption calculation for O. In order to add an adsorbate, click on the atom that you want to add the adsorbate directly above.
 Press Ctrl+A or click Edit -> Add Atom and in the window that comes up type O in the top box.
 In the box below Position you can enter a number corresponding to the number of Angstroms above the highlighted Atom you want to place the adsorbate.
 For the first oxygen adsorbate try 2.3 A like in the image below.
 Look at the side view and make sure the adsorbed oxygen is in a similar position to the ones in my system.
 Repeat the same for all four adsorption sites until you have a system with four O adsorbates located above the B site atoms in the lattice.

-On the (111) surface...
+****IMage****

+Now in this directory copy the relax.py script and the stampede.sub script here from the scripts folder.
+Submit the job using sbatch stampede.sub.

+Step 2: Full coverage OH adsorption

+Move to the directory for ohads/Ag.
+Copy the init.traj that you generated in the previous step to this directory using the cp command.
+Open this file using the GUI.
+Now add an H to the top of each O adsorbate at a position of 1 Angstrom above the O. The final structure should look like the images below.

+***Image***

+Copy relax.py and stampede.sub to this directory and submit the job.
+Now you are getting the hang of this process.

+Step 3: Single adsorbate coverage for O and OH

+In two new directories (oads/Ag/0.25ML ohads/Ag/0.25ML) create init.traj files that have only one adsorbate instead of four.
+I would copy the init.traj files from the above steps into these directories and delete 3 of the adsorbates so that you get a file that looks like the ones below for O and OH respectively.

+***Images****

+Submit these relaxations as before.

+Step 4: Defects

+Go to the directory clean/.
+Make a directory clean/vac/.
+Cd into vac/.
+Make a directory clean/vac/1ML/.
+Cd into 1ML.
+Make four directories: Sr, SrO, Ag, and AgO2.
+Copy the clean relaxed init.traj into each of these directories.
+For the Sr case, you will remove the 4 topmost Sr atoms, save the init.traj, and submit the job.
+For the SrO you will be removing the same 4 atoms plus the O atoms coordinated to them.
+Your final structures will resemble those shown below.
+Relax all of these.

+****Image****

+On the (111) surface, you will repeat all of the same calculations as the (110) done previously.
+See images below for examples of each setup.

 ### Rutile Oxides ###